5centmike/Bullseye/README.md

 ![plots](https://github.com/5centmike/Bullseye/blob/main/plots.png)

 This tool allows for a better visualization and understanding of the dynamics of polymer looping interactions, and I assume is likely applicable to other polymer interaction analyses beyond genomics.
+In it's current form it is not immediately usable to convert plots but the internal math and logic can be easily adapted.